itbellix/baton-robotic-rehab/README.md

-# MUST: musculoskeletal trajectory optimization
+# BATON: Biomechanics-Aware Trajectory Optimization for Navigation during robotic physiotherapy
-MUST is a novel method for planning musculoskeletal-aware robotic rehabilitation trajectories for rotator cuff therapy.
+BATON is a novel method for planning biomechanics-aware robotic rehabilitation trajectories for rotator cuff therapy.
 It embeds a human musculoskeletal model into the robotic controller to plan trajectories that achieve a desired final human pose while minimizing strain in selected tendons and accounting for the dynamics of the human arm with which the robot interacts.

 <img src="Media/visual_abstract_1.svg" height="300" />